NickBarkerDev/nft-card-component/README.md

 ## Overview
-This is a static NFT card component built to be reuseable multiple times on one page, or across multiple pages (if a developer chooses to insert dynamic content).
+This is an NFT card component built to be reuseable multiple times on a single page, should a developer choose to inject dynamic content.

 ### The challenge